safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 It is also a good idea to manually back up any FME Server configuration files you have altered to a location outside of your FME Server installation directory for reference later on.
 Certain configurations are not included in the primary backup procedure and you will need to configure the old files with the new files.

-In this training course, we have altered *server.xml*, *web.xml*, *context.xml*, and created a tomcat.keystore file in *Configuring FME Server for HTTPS* exercise, and *pg_hba.conf*, and *fmeCommonConfig.txt* in the *Switching to a PostgreSQL Database* exercise.
+In this training course, we have altered *server.xml*, *web.xml*, *context.xml*, *cacerts* and created a tomcat.keystore file in *Configuring FME Server for HTTPS* exercise, and *pg_hba.conf*, and *fmeCommonConfig.txt* in the *Switching to a PostgreSQL Database* exercise.

+So if we were trying to migrate our current FME Server configurations, these are the files that we would want to have copies of for reference later on when restoring FME Server configurations.

-Copy these files to where you saved your **BackupFMEServer** configuration.
+Save these files to with your backup configuration file to easily find during a restore.

 **4) Log Files**